Sect0R/git-autodeploy/README.md

 **Based on [https://github.com/logsol/Github-Auto-Deploy](https://github.com/logsol/Github-Auto-Deploy)**

 ### This is a small HTTP server written in python.
-It allows you to have a version of your project installed, that will be updated automatically on each Github push.
+It allows you to have a version of your project installed, that will be updated automatically on each Github push/merge.

-To set it up, do the following:
+#### Setup on server
-* install python
+ 1. install python
-* copy the GitAutoDeploy.conf.json.example to GitAutoDeploy.conf.json.
-This file will be gitignored and can be environment specific.
-* enter the matching for your project(s) in the GitAutoDeploy.conf.json file
+ 2. Edit config file "GitAutoDeploy.conf.json" - check documentation
-* start the server by typing "python GitAutoDeploy.py"
+ 3. start the server by typing "python GitAutoDeploy.py"
-* to run it as a daemon add ==--daemon-mode==
+ 4. to run it as a daemon add **--daemon-mode**

+#### Setup on GitHub
+ 1. Go to a repository
+ 2. Open "Settings", "Webhooks"
+ 3. Click "Add webhook"
-* On the Github page go to a repository, then "Admin", "Service Hooks", "Post-Receive URLs" and add the url of your machine + port (e.g. http://example.com:8001).
+ 4. Payload URL: the url of your machine + port (e.g. http://example.com:8001)
-* Specify Content type as application/json
+ 5. Content type: application/json

-You can test hook delivery by clicking redeliver existing hook delieveries.

-h1.
-How this works
+#### How this works
 When someone pushes changes into Github, it sends a json file to the service hook url.
 It contains information about the repository that was updated.

-All it really does is match the repository urls to your local repository paths in the config file, move there and run "git fetch".

-Additionally it runs a deploy bash command that you can add to the config file optionally.
+All it really does is match the repository urls to your local repository paths in the config file, Additionally it runs a deploy bash command that you can add to the config file optionally.
 Make sure that you start the server as the user that is allowed to pull from the github repository.

+#### Bash deploy examples
+ 1. Yii2 deployment script - autodeploy_yii2.sh
+ 2. Laravel 5 deployment script - autodeploy_laravel5.sh
+ 3. Deployment script for FE (Vue.js, AngularJS) - autodeploy_frontend.sh